Flight-Free-UK/flight_free_uk_website/source/posts/flightfree2020-podcast-episode-10-cycle-touring.html.markdown

 #### As a mode of transport you can’t get much lower carbon, and it’s a fantastic leveller – it’s used by all sorts of people across the globe and it doesn’t require a huge budget to be able to go exploring by bike.
 We’ve lined up two passionate cycle tourers, Jo and Debs, to talk to us about travelling by bicycle.

+You can listen to the podcast, and access the rest of the series, at our [podcast page.](https://flightfree.co.uk/podcast/)

 **Jo:** We started travelling by bike about 8 years ago – we thought it would be really cool to ride our bikes to France and ride around France for ten days.
 **Debs:** Jo thought it would be a good trip.
 I didn’t like cycling very much!
 I tried to ride my bike to school but I was a rubbish cyclist.
 So Jo was very excited about this trip cheese/wine/cycling holiday in France.
 A few months before I got a road bike which changed everything – it became less about my leg strength and more about my cardio-vascular fitness so it was an enjoyable holiday despite my serious misgivings in advance.